particle-iot/docs/src/content/reference/device-os/firmware.md

 You can also specify a value using [chrono literals](#chrono-literals), for example: `Particle.publishVitals(1h)` for 1 hour.

-Sending device vitals does not consume data operations from your monthly or yearly quota.
+Sending device vitals does not consume Data Operations from your monthly or yearly quota.
 However, for cellular devices they do use cellular data, so unnecessary vitals transmission can lead to increased data usage, which could result in hitting the monthly data limit for your account.

 >_**NOTE:** Diagnostic messages can be viewed in the [Console](https://console.particle.io/devices).
 Select the device in question, and view the messages under the "EVENTS" tab._